 These chocolate peanut butter cookies are fantastic cookies that taste as good as they look.
 A surprise centre is always impressive.

-These chocolate peanut butter cookies have moved to the top of my cookie list.
-I’ll take (or bake) a chocolate chip cookie any day, but give me a little time, and it’ll be these ones.
+This chocolate and peanut butter cookie recipe has moved to the top of my cookie list.
+I’ll take (or bake) a chocolate chip cookie recipe any day, but give me a little time, and it’ll be these ones.
 Chocolate and peanut butter are about the best combination on Earth, in my opinion, and baking the two into a cookie that manages to be light, with a nice crisp on the outside and chewy inside is genius.

 The cookie dough comes together easily and is easy to work with, which is good when you have to cover the peanut butter balls.
 The peanut butter inside came together quickly too.
 I didn’t need to flour my hands to make the peanut butter balls.
 It took a few cookies to get a method down to easily get the peanut butter ball surrounded by cookie dough.